olvenmage/twig-components-bundle/README.md

            'test' => 123
          ];
      }

 a function returning the parameters for your twig component.
 What are these `$props`, you ask?
 Well, a component's main advantage is that they can be reused multiple times.
 However, rarely do you ever need the 100% exact same component, so props function as options to make your parameters more dynamic.
 Confused?
 Don't worry, it will all get more clear later.

+     /**
+      * Configures the props using the Symfony OptionResolver *
+      * @param OptionsResolver $resolver
+      */
+     public function configureProps(OptionsResolver $resolver)
+     {
+        $resolver->setDefaults(['someProp' => 'someValue']);
+     }

+The `configureProps` method can be used to make sure your component always functions the way it should.
+This shouldn't be anything new if you've been using symfony for a while.

+Let's determine the name of our component:
 Let's say the `get_class()` on your component results in `App/Component/TestComponent`, how the component's name is determined: take the last part of the class name, so in this case, TestComponent.
-Next, we make it camelcased, so it will be 'testComponent'.
+Next, we make it camelcased, so it will be 'testComponent' (this is also called the `short class name`).
 If you want a custom name, use: <br>

     /**
      * Returns the string to use as a name for the component.